kyledillard1/User-Workstation-Virtualization-Lab/README.md

 ## 🎯 Objectives
 - Install and configure a Windows 11 workstation in a virtual machine
 - Create and manage local user accounts
-- Verify and troubleshoot network connectivity
+- Verified basic network connectivity for a Windows 11 virtual workstation
 - Simulate common help desk and field technician scenarios
 - Document configuration and troubleshooting steps